Saturday, March 10, 2012

 1954: Cheryl Baker of Bucks Fizz was born in Bethnal Green, London.

-1957: Clive Burr, drummer of Iron Maiden, was born in East Ham, London.
+1957: Clive Burr, drummer of Iron Maiden, was born in East Ham, London; died March 12, 2013 in London of complications from multiple sclerosis.

 1958: Gary Numan ("Cars" from 1980) was born in Hammersmith, London.

-1960: Richard Darbyshire, lead singer of Living In A Box (the song "Living In A Box) was born in Stockport, Cheshire, England.
+1960: Richard Darbyshire, lead singer and songwriter of Living in a Box (the song "Living In A Box) and also a producer, was born in Stockport, Cheshire, England.

 1964: Peter Gill, drummer of Frankie Goes To Hollywood, was born in Liverpool, England.